Khidr Bey: Biography

 He was born in Sivrihisar, where his father, Jalal al-Din, was kadi — though the fact that the latter was, also.
 He completed his studies in Bursa under the famous scholar Molla Yegan, whose daughter he married, and is then said to have returned to Sivrihisar as a teacher.
-He acquired such a reputation for learning that he was appointed to the madrasa of Mehmed I in Bursa with an increase in stipend, and certain of his pupils here were subsequently to become scholars of great eminence.
+He acquired such a reputation for learning that he was appointed to the madrasa of Murad II in Bursa with an increase in stipend, and certain of his pupils here were subsequently to become scholars of great eminence.
 Next he taught at the madrasa of Bayezid I in Bursa, again with an increased stipend, and in addition was appointed kadi of İnegöl.
 From here he moved to the newest of the two madrasas in the Üç Şerefeli Mosque in Edirne, and thence to Yanbolu (in present-day Bulgaria) as kadi.

 His three sons, Ya'kub Pasha, Mufti Ahmad Pasha and Sinan Pasha, were also notable scholars, the latter being the author of the famous Tadarru'dt.

 Death

 After the conquest of Istanbul in 857/1453, he was appointed its first kadi, in which post he remained until his death in 863/1458-9.
 He is buried in the Zeyrek quarter of Istanbul, where he also built the mosque later attributed to a certain Hadjdji Kadin.

-He was buried next to the tomb of Abu Ayyub al-Ansari (Eyüp Cemetery), the companion of the Prophet Muhammad who died during the First Arab Siege of Constantinople (674–678 CE).
+He was buried next to the tomb of Abu Ayyub al-Ansari (Eyüp Cemetery), the companion of Muhammad who died during the First Arab Siege of Constantinople (674–678 CE).

 Works

 Although Khidr Beg is reputed to have introduced the versified chronogram into Ottoman literature, very few of his Turkish poems have survived and his reputation rests on three poems in Arabic.

 The first, a didactic qasida in the basit metre on the creed, is known as the Nuniyya and has been the subject of several commentaries, most notably that by his pupil al-Khayali.

 Another qasida, also a Nuniyya, also called Jawahir al-'Aqa'id (جواهر العقائد), dealing with the creed, but in the wafir metre, is usually known as 'Ujalat layla aw laylatayn (عجالة ليلة أو ليلتين), is paid special attention in Ottoman period by writing many commentaries.

 Finally, there is a Mustazad, in a Persian variety of the hazadj metre, which was greatly admired and attracted imitations for over a century.
-Bursall Mehmed Tahir mentions a translation into Persian of the Mafdli' which he made at the request of Sultan Mehmed II the Conqueror, the work in question probably being the Matali' al-Anwar, on logic, by Siraj al-Din al-Urmawi (d.
+Bursali Mehmed Tahir mentions a translation into Persian of the Mafdli' which he made at the request of Sultan Mehmed the Conqueror, the work in question probably being the Matali' al-Anwar, on logic, by Siraj al-Din Urmavi (d.
 1283).